-Located in rural Northern Ontario, a solid waste curbside collection program does not exist for the TC.
-Instead, community members bring their waste to a municipally operated transfer station, where the TC outsources waste removal once the receptacles at the transfer station have reached capacity.
-The cost associated with outsourcing waste removal is measured in terms of weight being hauled.
-As a result of providing this service and paying the removal fee, the TC is the owner of community waste tonnage data, eliminating the data barrier of trying to receive waste data from a private business.
-Therefore, given that the TC maintains ongoing records of the tonnage of community-generated solid waste being removed, it can be said with a high degree of confidence that the reported waste tonnage quantity is highly accurate and relevant given the access to actual solid waste production data.
+Located in rural Northern Ontario, a solid waste curbside collection program does not exist for the TS.
+Instead, community members bring their waste to a municipally operated transfer station, where the TS later removes the waste and sends it to landfill.
+The cost associated with waste removal is measured in terms of weight being hauled, making the TS the owner of community waste tonnage data.
+Therefore, given that the TS maintains ongoing records of the tonnage of community-generated solid waste being removed, it can be said with a high degree of confidence that the reported waste tonnage quantity is highly accurate and relevant given the access to actual solid waste production data.

-Despite having a record of the total weight of waste being removed, the TC does not have records of the types of waste being removed.
-In order to obtain this data, the TC would need to undergo a comprehensive waste audit.
+Despite having a record of the total weight of waste being removed, the TS does not have records of the types of household waste being removed.
+In order to obtain this data, the TS would need to undergo a comprehensive waste audit.
 As a result, regional data collected by the Carbon Calculator was used to determine the types of waste entering into the household waste stream.

-While the quality of data for the waste sector varies, it can be said with confidence that overall, the GHG emissions and values reported under the waste sector for the TC are accurate.
+While the quality of data for the waste sector varies, it can be said with confidence that overall, the GHG emissions and values reported under the waste sector for the TS are accurate.